dorin131/blog/_posts/2019-12-07-webassembly-hello-world.md

 To be able to test this function you will have to load the WASM code into JavaScript and call it from there.
 Our goal is to be able to call our `add()` function with two arguments and read the output number.

-The easiest way to do this, that I know if, is using [inline-webassembly](https://www.npmjs.com/package/inline-webassembly) NPM package.
+The easiest way to do this, that I know of, is using [inline-webassembly](https://www.npmjs.com/package/inline-webassembly) NPM package.
 And you would end up with a JS file like this:

 ```js
 const iw = require('inline-webassembly');